Charge density wave surface reconstruction in a van der Waals layered material: Results

 \subsection{Determination of $U$ for surface calculations}

-Before investigating surface properties, we evaluate the stability of bulk 1T-TaS$_2$ in relation to CDW stacking and the Hubbard $U$ potential to determine the appropriate range of $U$ values in our DFT~+~$U$ calculations (Fig.~2).
-For nonmagnetic cases, {\it L} stacking is found to be the most stable among the five single-layer stacking configurations for all considered $U$ values.
-Furthermore, bilayer {\it AL} stacking is even more stable than {\it L} stacking for all $U$ values.
-This confirms and extends previous findings (with $U=0$ eV) that the ground-state CDW configuration for 1T-TaS$_2$ is {\it AL} stacking when nonmagnetic \cite{lee2019}.
+Prior to examining surface properties, we assess the stability of bulk 1T-TaS$_2$ with respect to CDW stacking and the Hubbard $U$ potential to determine the appropriate range of $U$ values in our DFT~+~$U$ calculations (Fig.~2).
+For nonmagnetic cases, {\it L} stacking is found to be the most stable among the five single-layer stacking configurations across all considered $U$ values.
+Moreover, the bilayer {\it AL} stacking exhibits even greater stability than {\it L} stacking for all $U$ values.
+This result corroborates and expands upon a previous finding \cite{lee2019}, with $U=0$ eV, that the ground-state CDW configuration for 1T-TaS$_2$ is {\it AL} stacking when nonmagnetic.
 The high stability of the {\it L} interface originates from two factors: enhanced van der Waals energy gain and favorable interlayer S-S bonding, with {\it AL} stacking further increasing stability through a bandgap opening and accompanying electronic energy gain \cite{lee2019}.
-When magnetic order is included, {\it L} stacking begins to favor layer-by-layer antiferromagnetic (AFM) order at $U \approx 1.4$ eV and becomes the most stable stacking configuration above $U_c=1.92$ eV.
-The onset of layer-by-layer AFM order for {\it A} and {\it AL} stacking is delayed to $U \approx 2.5$ and $2.1$ eV respectively, due to stronger interlayer coupling at the {\it A} interface.
-Therefore, the ground-state CDW stacking phase is nonmagnetic {\it AL} stacking for $U < U_c$ and layer-by-layer AFM-ordered {\it L} stacking for $U > U_c$.
+(The screw variant of {\it AL} stacking \cite{Ishiguro1991}, with a unit stacking sequence of {\it ALAIAH}, is nearly degenerate with the sliding stacking, showing an energy difference of less than 0.5 meV/SoD.
+Given this negligible difference, the present study employs {\it AL} stacking as the representative case.)
+When magnetic order is considered, {\it L} stacking begins to favor layer-by-layer antiferromagnetic (AFM) order at $U \approx 1.4$ eV and becomes the most stable stacking configuration above $U_c=1.92$ eV.
+The onset of layer-by-layer AFM order for {\it A} and {\it AL} stacking is delayed to $U \approx 2.5$ and $2.1$ eV, respectively, due to stronger interlayer coupling at the {\it A} interface.
+Consequently, the ground-state CDW stacking phase is nonmagnetic {\it AL} stacking for $U < U_c$ and layer-by-layer AFM-ordered {\it L} stacking for $U > U_c$.
 The experimental evidence for bilayer {\it AL} stacking \cite{Nakanishi1984, Naito1986, Ganal1990, vonWitte2019, Stahl2020, Wang2020, Ishiguro1991} sets a limit of $U < U_c$ in our DFT~+~$U$ calculations.
-Our calculations suggest that the $U$ values of 2.27--2.94 eV calculated in previous DFT~+~$U$ studies \cite{darancet2014, martino2020, boix-constant2021} (obtained using Dudarev {\it et al.}'s scheme \cite{Dudarev1998} for Ta $5d$ orbitals in 1T-TaS$_2$) are too high and may overestimate electron correlation.
-We use a moderate $U$ value of 1.25 eV in our subsequent surface calculations.
+Our calculations suggest that the $U$ values of 2.27--2.94 eV calculated in previous DFT~+~$U$ studies \cite{darancet2014, martino2020, boix-constant2021}, obtained using Dudarev {\it et al.}'s scheme \cite{Dudarev1998} for Ta $5d$ orbitals in 1T-TaS$_2$, are too high and may overestimate electron correlation.
+We employ a moderate $U$ value of 1.25 eV in our subsequent surface calculations.